 ITC continuously provides value addition options and anti-counterfeit solutions to customers?

-There are numerous instances of innovative solutions given to customers & these have been recognized with several national & international packaging awards.
+There are numerous instances of innovative solutions given to customers and these have been recognised with several national and international packaging awards.

 The Smithers Pira packaging consultant Dominic Cakebread has said paper and board is “an unloved backwater of packaging”, adding that much of the focus of R&D goes on plastic and “not so much on paper”.
 You have tried to counter some of this through glow in the dark packaging or XY and Z–axis packaging.
 What has been the response from the market?